GeneralTradingSarl/Computer_Agent/gui_agents/s1/README.md

 ### CLI

-Run agent_s on your computer using:
+Run computer_Agent on your computer using:
 ```
 agent_s1 --model gpt-4o
 ```
-This will show a user query prompt where you can enter your query and interact with Agent S. You can use any model from the list of supported models in [models.md](../../models.md).
+This will show a user query prompt where you can enter your query and interact with computer_Agent.
+You can use any model from the list of supported models in [../../models.md](models.md).

 ### `gui_agents` SDK

-To deploy Agent S on MacOS or Windows:
+To deploy computer_Agent on MacOS or Windows:

 ```
 import pyautogui